Background

 The ego maintains an inner equilibrium between the onerous and unrealistic or ideal demands of the superego and the almost irresistible and unrealistic drives of the id.

-And it reminds me of some people I know, then there is the superego, and the superego is all the inner critic voices, the introjects, the chastising, demeaning, debasing, degrading, humiliating, something critical, voices that we accumulate through life.
-It could be our parents, teachers, peers, other voices, and they all call less into the superego, and superego contains a component which is known as conscience.
+The id is very basic, very primitive, very disorganized.
+It wants to eat, it wants to drink, and of course it wants to have sex.
+Actually, it mostly wants to have sex.
+Then there is the superego, and the superego is all the inner critic voices, the introjects, the chastising, demeaning, debasing, degrading, humiliating, something critical, voices that we accumulate through life.
+It could be our parents, teachers, peers, other voices, and they all coalesce into the superego, and superego contains a component which is known as conscience.
 It tells us your bad boys or your bad girls, you should not have done this.

-And then there is the ego.
-And what the ego does, poor ego, stands between the superego and the id, and also between the id and reality.
-So the ego kind of mediates.
-The ego goes to the id and says, listen, you can't really, you can't really have sex with this girl, she doesn't want you.
+The ego goes to the id and says, listen, you can't really have sex with this girl, she doesn't want you.
 You know, if you do that, it's right, you're going to end up spending 20 years in jail without sex.

 And then it goes to the superego and says, could you chill a bit?
 Could you stop criticizing this poor guy so horribly?
 Could you give him a break?